SRCF/docs/source/timeout/more-info.rst

 To share a presentation, you may opt to share your screen directly or use BBB's native presentation integration.
 You can upload a presentation to BBB in either ``.pptx`` or ``.pdf`` format and it will be displayed on all the participants' screens.
 You may annotate this presentation or allow multi-user editing.
 At the end of the session, users can choose to download the presentation (this can be disabled by the presenter).

 A whiteboard experience can be emulated by leaving one of the slides blank.
 For this reason, we have included a few blank slides and grid slides in our default presentation.

+Recording
+^^^^^^^^^
+In order to record a session, you must first turn on "Record sessions" in the Room Settings before the meeting starts.
+Afterwards, during the meeting, the host can press the "Start recording" and "Pause recording" buttons at the top of the page to toggle recording.

+The software is designed to first record the session in its entirety, and then processed and cut after the meeting ends.
+In particular, the session is recorded even if the "Start recording" button has never been pressed, as long as the "Record sessions" setting is enabled.
+Thus, if you forget to record the session, the system administrators may be able to help retrieve the recordings nevertheless.
+On the contrary, if you don't want to be recorded at all, turn off the "Record sessions" setting (it is off by default).

+Users joining a meeting for which "Record sessions" is enabled are notified before they join.
+If no such notification is present, you can safely assume we are not recording you (of course, we make no guarantees about whether another participants is pointing a camera at their screens).